ISISComputingGroup/ibex_developers_manual/control-svcs.md

 Depending on what you need to do, you may need to modify system init scripts to start services at boot time.

+# Whole VM is down

+The best bet at diagnosing/fixing this is to download VM Manager console.
+If you ask facilities IT they should be able to help you do this.

 # Webserver is down

 Log onto control services and check if the webserver service is running using